ddecarle/eeb462-2024/LAB1_characterMatrices.md

 ---

-1. To translate your nucleotide sequences into amino acid sequences, use the EMBOSS tool, [Transeq](https://www.ebi.ac.uk/Tools/st/emboss_transeq/).
+1. To translate your nucleotide sequences into amino acid sequences, use the EMBOSS tool, [Transeq](https://www.ebi.ac.uk/jdispatcher/st/emboss_transeq).

 2. Under **Input Sequence**, click the "Choose File" button and select the “coi-barcode.fasta” file.

 3. Under **Parameters**, set FRAME to “2”, and set CODON TABLE to “Vertebrate Mitochondrial”.

 4. Click **Submit**.
+If this gives you an error, you can copy and paste the contents of "coi-barcode.fasta" into the text box instead.

-5. Once the translation is complete, download the sequences, and save the file in the “Fasta” folder under the name “coi-protein.fasta”.
+6. Once the translation is complete, download the sequences, and save the file in the “Fasta” folder under the name “coi-protein.fasta”.

 You’ll notice that Transeq appended `_2` to the ends of the sequence names to signify the reading frame for each translation.
 Because, going forward, we will need to make sure that our sequences for each organism have exactly the same name, we’ll have to fix this.